 Parents who feel like they cannot speak with each other without a fight erupting can try alternate forms of communication such as email or texting which allows them to maintain contact, but limits their interaction.

 Parents may be tempted to lean on their children for emotional support after a divorce, but parents are the ones who should be supporting their children during this difficult time.
 Parents who make this mistake may end up confiding details about their feelings or the divorce that should only be discussed with other adults.
 If a parent feels the need to talk, he or she should call a friend or speak to a therapist, not a child.

 Parents may also subconsciously have their children filling in for a former spouse around the home, by having their children preparing meals, doing yard work, or making household repairs.
 Children need the security of knowing that their parents can handle household responsibilities.
 That being said, children can be expected to continue with their customary household chores as they did prior to the divorce.

 Our Experienced Legal Counsel Will Help You Avoid Mistakes

 The lawyers at Greenwich Law Group, LLC will help you navigate the divorce process and avoid common parenting mistakes.
 To learn more about how our attorneys can help, please call 847-382-3995 or send us an email.
-For your convenience, we have offices in Chicago and Barrington, Illinois.
+For your convenience, we have offices in Chicago and Oak Park, Illinois.